esamattis/backbone.viewmaster/README.md

 Backbone View class boosted with nesting capabilities.

 The main idea behind Backbone.ViewMaster is that views should be small and independent building components of application UI.
+Read the tutorial to see how it's encouraged.

 # Download